gordonbrander/mild/README.md

 I don't want to spend 3 hours fiddling with JavaScript bundlers and build tools.
 It's 2023.
 The web platform is robust, JavaScript is a pretty good dynamic language, and modules exist.
 I want to `<script type="module" src="main.js">`, and hit refresh to see changes.

-Mild is a little library for just building web apps.
+Mild is a little library for building web apps.
 You can use it to build a small SPA, or to build deterministic stand-alone components for an island architecture.

 ## Installing